• Skip to primary navigation

 The name "Pad Krapow" translates to "stir-fried holy basil," where "pad" means stir-fry and "krapow" (or "kaprow") refers to holy basil.
 Holy basil, also known as "tulsi" in some regions, is a fragrant and aromatic herb that plays a central role in the dish's distinctive flavor profile.
 Its slightly peppery and clove-like taste contributes to the dish's unique taste.

 The dish typically consists of ground meat (such as chicken, pork, or beef) stir-fried with garlic, chili peppers, and holy basil.
 While the traditional version of Pad Krapow includes meat, vegetarian and vegan variations are also available, where tofu, mushrooms, or other plant-based protein sources are used as substitutes.
-The stir-fry is usually served over a bed of steamed rice, and a fried egg is often added on top, creating a rich and satisfying meal.
+The stir-fry is usually served over a bed of steamed rice, and a fried egg is often added on top.

 Why you'll love this recipe

-Explosive Flavors: The porous nature of tofu allows it to readily soak up the aromatic spices, savory sauces, and fragrant herbs.
-The ground tofu becomes infused with the dish's rich, spicy, and herbal notes.
+Flavorful: The porous nature of tofu allows it to readily soak up aromatic spices, savory sauces, and fragrant herbs.
+The ground tofu becomes infused with the dish’s rich, spicy, and herbal notes.

-Quick Preparation: With its simple recipe and minimal cooking time of just 15 minutes, Tofu Pad Krapow offers a swift solution for satisfying hunger without compromising on taste.
+Quick and Easy: With its simple recipe and minimal cooking time of just 15 minutes, Thai basil tofu offers a swift solution for satisfying hunger without compromising on taste.

-Customizable Heat: Adaptable to personal preferences, Tofu Pad Krapow's chili component can be adjusted to deliver just the right level of spiciness.
+Customizable Heat: Adaptable to personal preferences, the chili component can be adjusted to deliver just the right level of spiciness.

 Authentic Thai Experience: Pad Krapow delivers an authentic taste of Thai street food.